wsvincent/django-microframework/README.md

 ## Instructions

-In directory of your choice...
+In a directory of your choice:

 ```
 $ pipenv install django==2.2.6 gunicorn==19.9.0
 $ pipenv shell
-(env) $ django-admin startproject micro_project .
 (env) $ touch hello_django.py
 ```